romeOz/docker-postgresql/README.md

 `PG_BACKUP_FILENAME`: Set a specific filename backup (default "backup.last.bz2").

-`PG_IMPORT`: Defines one or more SQL scripts/dumps separated by spaces to initialize the database.
+`PG_IMPORT`: Defines name of backup-file to initialize the database.
 Note that the scripts must be inside the container, so you may need to mount them.
 You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

-`PG_CHECK`: Defines one SQL script/dump to initialize the database.
+`PG_CHECK`: Defines name of backup-file to initialize the database.
 Note that the dump must be inside the container, so you may need to mount them.
 You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

 `PG_MODE`: Set a specific mode.
 Takes on the values `master`, `slave` or `backup`.